tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

 any other kind of request.
 This is the only way to ensure all nodes see the same transactions and compute the same results.

-Some Applications may choose to execute the blocks that are about to be proposed (via `PrepareProposal`), or those that the Application is asked to validate (via `ProcessProposal`).
+Some Applications may choose to implement immediate execution, which entails executing the blocks that are about to be proposed (via `PrepareProposal`), and those that the Application is asked to validate (via `ProcessProposal`).
 However, the state changes caused by processing those proposed blocks must never replace the previous state until `FinalizeBlock` confirms the block decided.